jfslee/examtimer/README.md

 # examtimer
 A timer for running examinations for schools or universities, in a single self-contained HTML file!\
-Originally developed for the University of Sydney (https://sydney.edu.au/staff-exam-timer)
+Based on the [original timer](https://sydney.edu.au/staff-exam-timer) developed for the University of Sydney.

 ### [Try it out](https://jfslee.github.io/examtimer/examtimer.html) or [get the code](https://github.com/jfslee/examtimer/blob/main/examtimer.html)